njdehoog/NHBalancedFlowLayout/README.md

 <img src="http://i.imgur.com/2FGnDIh.jpg" width="512"/>
 <img src="http://imgur.com/KRItqy2.jpg" width="384"/>

+## Installation

+The easiest way is to use CocoaPods.
+If you don't already, here's a [guide](http://guides.cocoapods.org/using/getting-started.html).

+	pod 'NHBalancedFlowLayout', '~> 0.1.2'

+If you don't use CocoaPods, you'll need to copy the following files into your project:

+* NHBalancedFlowLayout.h
+* NHBalancedFlowLayout.m
+* NHLinearPartition.h
+* NHLinearPartition.m

 ## Credits

 Attributions for the photos in the same order as they appear in the demo: